Desperate to improve your business results?

 Well that is something you need to avoid at your company.
 Employees need to know exactly what their current “speed” is, and what their control limits are.
 Millennials, for example, can even be motivated to align their process with Lean Six Sigma.
 Some public vans, for example, are designed to make a sound when their speed is over the allowance so that even passengers are able to control the driver.

-3. Analyzed: the aim of measuring and sharing results is not just to have some numbers to fill in our monthly charts, but to be able to act upon them.
+The aim of measuring and sharing results is not just to have some numbers to fill in our monthly charts, but to be able to act upon them.
 Analysis is the one action that many companies fail to accomplish correctly.
 Every time you get a report, you and your team should be able to understand it, identify issues, and discover the root causes.

 Many companies just have a quality team to analyze results.
 It’s up to the kind of process you are working on, but the ideal would be to make sure the same employee that is doing a job can measure his results and analyze them for improvement.